TTL vs Explicit Invalidation: A Production Reliability Boundary

 EXP --> NOTE[DEL / UNLINK or Pub-Sub on write]

-Topology-Aware Routing & Hash Slot Distribution
+Topology-Aware Routing and Hash Slot Distribution

 In a sharded or clustered environment, key distribution directly impacts invalidation latency and routing efficiency.
 Understanding Redis Cache Topology reveals that cross-slot operations and hash tag routing dictate whether an invalidation command executes locally or requires a cluster hop.
 Redis Cluster uses a 16,384-slot hash space; keys without explicit hash tags are distributed pseudo-randomly.
-When an application issues a DEL or UNLINK across multiple slots, the client driver must route commands to different primary nodes, introducing network latency and potential partial failure states.
+When an application issues DEL or UNLINK across multiple slots, the client driver must route commands to different primary nodes, introducing network latency and potential partial failure states.

 To minimize cross-node coordination during explicit invalidation, enforce hash tags for logically grouped keys: